Agentic Engineering

 The methodology

 Every engagement follows the same pipeline.
 I audit your current workflow, install agent-native tooling at each SDLC phase, train your team to operate it, and measure the delta.
-The engagement runs 4-8 weeks depending on team size and stack complexity.
+The core deliverable is context engineering: the specifications, memory systems, and boundary policies that make agents reliably useful instead of reliably dangerous.

 # CLAUDE.md — three-tier agent boundaries